 Current Projects

-Community Project: The Dalabyggð Saga Tapestry
+The Dalabyggð Saga Road

-Publication: Leif in the Year 970
+Leif in the Year 970

-A collaborative effort between our own Rain Adriann Mason, and Icelandic artist Vikar Mar Svanhvítarson, Leif in 970 will help children to understand and visualize just what their lives would have been like if they had been born 1000 years earlier.
+A collaborative effort between our own Rain Adriann Mason, and Icelandic artist Vikar Mar Svanhvítarson, Leif in 970 will help children to understand and visualise just what their lives would have been like if they had been born 1000 years earlier.

-Development: Hiking Experience
+Development:

 We are working on expanding our experience for guests.
-Using the principles of Slow travel, gamification, and experience design, we aim to offer a new type of experience in the year 2025.
-This innovative development is supported by Frumkvöðlasjóður Íslandsbanka.
+Using the principles of Slow Travel, Gamification, and Experience Design, we are currently working on a new type of experience.

 Development: Reconstructing the Eiríksstaðir Pithouse